 Will my rent be reduced because of coronavirus?

-We are closely following the government’s advice, so in the short-term, we will not be reviewing our rent.
+We are closely following the government’s advice so we will not be reducing our rent.
 However, we are continually reassessing our approach towards coronavirus as the government’s advice changes.

 Housing Benefit and coronavirus